 Being there as your dog gives birth can be an incredible experience, but what if she needs a c-section?
-You'll learn everything you need to know about c-sections for your dog from our Tracy vets in this post, from signs of complications to how to prepare for your kitty's c-section.
+Today our Tracy vets discuss the signs of complications during birthing to preparing for your pup's c-section.

 What Natural Labor Looks Like & When To Seek Emergency Help

 About 64 days after your dog becomes pregnant, it will be time for her to give birth.
 A few signs can point to your dog being in labor.
 When it's time for your dog to give birth, you may notice her becoming far more restless than normal and she may begin to paw at her bed to make a nest.

 Her appetite will be limited to non-existent for about 24 hours before going into active labor.
 Your dog may start to get sick, possibly vomit or you may notice some mucus discharge.
 She may also start to lick her vulva.
 All of these things or normal during a natural labor and are not signs to be concerned about.

 Signs of Complications

 While your dog may be able to give birth at home most of the time (with little to no help from you), complications sometimes arise.
 If your dog does begin to struggle during labor you'll need to get her to a vet as quickly as possible.
 To determine if she needs help from you and your vet, there are some specific signs to check for when your dog enters active labor.

 The first thing to beware of is whether she's been pushing for extended periods.
 Pushing can take time.
 However, it should not take your dog more than 45 to 60 minutes to deliver each puppy.
 Contractions should not last more than 45 minutes before the first puppy.